covid-at-home/covid-at-home/index.md

 ### Get healthy again

 Treat fever with over-the-counter medication of your preference (e.g., paracetamol) at the recommended safe dosages; getting in and out of the bath or shower can also help lower body temperature (even when the water temperature is comfortable).
 Try to keep eating nutritious food.
 Nothing too heavy, not too much at the same time.
 Lots of vitamins and fresh produce.
 Adequate carbohydrates.
 Inhale steam 3+ times a day.
 Go for a daily walk when possible, while keeping distance from other people.
 If your throat is irritated, avoid acidic drinks (such as soda and juice) as they can be further irritating; water and herbal teas are better choices then.
 If your mucus production is high, consider avoiding dairy as it can increase mucus production; avoiding dairy, excessive salt intake, and nitrates (which are used in most cold cuts / deli meats) is also recommended for people with lung disease.
-If you want to try to suppress your cough enough to get a good night's sleep so your body can better heal itself, over-the-counter cough medications, herbal teas such as anise, cocoa, and lozenges can help.
+If you want to try to suppress your cough enough to get a good night's sleep so your body can better heal itself, over-the-counter cough medications, herbal teas such as anise / chamomile, cocoa, and lozenges can help.
 Some over-the-counter cough medications contain ingredients like guaifenesin or NAC, mucolytics that relieve coughing by helping your body get rid of mucus (usually by making it thinner and so easier to cough up); your pharmacist can help you find one that's right for you.

 ### Well again?